U.S. Coast Survey Established

 Sigsbee Sounding Machine

 Commander Charles D. Sigsbee commands the Coast Survey Steamer Blake, where he modifies the Thomson Sounding Machine.
-His improved instrument is termed the Sigsbee Sounding Machine.
-This new machine becomes the basic model for wireline sounding in the deep sea for the next 50 years.
+The machine uses wire rope to take ocean depth soundings.
+Sigsbee's improved instrument is termed the Sigsbee Sounding Machine.
+It becomes the basic model for wireline sounding in the deep sea for the next 50 years.

 First Oceanographic Research Vessel

 The U.S. Fisheries Commission Steamer Albatross begins operations.
 The Albatross is the first vessel built by any government for the sole purpose of oceanographic research.
-This iron-hulled, twin-screw steamer would conduct serious marine research for nearly 40 years until it is finally decommissioned in 1921.
+This iron-hulled, twin-screw steamer conducts serious marine research for nearly 40 years until it is finally decommissioned in 1921.

 First Modern Electric Submarine